salesforce/metabadger/README.md

 **cloudwatch-metrics**

 Directly pull information about your usage of IMDSv1 with the MetadataNoToken metric in AWS CloudWatch.
-This command will show you instances within the last hour that are actively using v1 of the service
+This command will show you instances within the last hour that are actively using v1 of the service.
+Note that when running this command you should have the IAM permissions to be able to view CloudWatch metrics.

 ```
 Options: